hdr-bgnn/BGNN_Snakemake/README.md

    11- source activate snakemake # Again!
 Same as before

-   12- snakemake --cores 4 --use-singularity --config list=List/list_lepomis_INHS.csv # the first time, it may take sometime to download the container and some models.
+   12- snakemake --cores 4 --use-singularity --config list=List/list_lepomis_INHS.csv # the first time, it may take sometime to download the container.
+In this simple version, snakemake will call Snakefile, all the results will be dump in the directory where you are (containing Snakefile)

    13- exit # exit the computing node

-   14- ls ~/BGNN_Snakemake # you shloud see folders Images/ Metadata/ Cropped/ Segmented/ populated with multiple fish_file on some sort.
+   14- ls ~/BGNN_Snakemake # you shloud see folders Images/ Metadata/ Cropped/ Segmented/... populated with multiple fish_file on some sort.

 ## 2- sbatch and slurm (work in progress)

-   To submit a job to OSC I use the script [SLURM_Snake](SLURM_Snake).
+   To submit a job to OSC I use the script [SLURM_Snake](SLURM_Snake), it will call the Snakefile from the same directory.

    Usage, connect to the login node